nus-cs2103/nus-se-pr-bot/README.md

 # Testing

 PR bot uses `Jest` for testing.
 Ensure that dev dependency is installed.
-To run tests:
+To run tests during development:

-    TEST_GITHUB_TOKEN=<personal token> npm test
+    npm run testDev

 All test files should be named `*.test.js` and reside in the `test` directory.
-Jest is configured to watch for changes after `npm test`.
+Jest is configured to watch for changes.
 See [this] (http://facebook.github.io/jest/docs/en/cli.html#watchall).

-    Warning: The bot can modify your repo.
-Make sure to use a test account.

 # License